ballerina-platform/module-ballerinax-java.jms/docs/spec/spec.md

 #
 # + messageId - Unique identifier for a JMS message
 # + timestamp - Time a message was handed off to a provider to be sent
-# + correlationId - Id which can be use to correlate multiple messages
+# + correlationId - Id which can be used to correlate multiple messages
 # + replyTo - JMS destination to which a reply to this message should be sent
 # + destination - JMS destination of this message
 # + deliveryMode - Delivery mode of this message